 - WooCommerce: An open-source e-commerce plugin for WordPress.

-For example, you can configure Help Scout to automatically send a notification to your Slack channel when a new customer support message arrives, or you can pull customer information from WooCommerce and use it to write more informed responses.
+For example, you can configure Help Scout to automatically send a notification to your Slack channel when a new customer support message arrives, or you can pull customer information from WooCommerce (check out this interesting WooCommerce product video) and use it to write more informed responses.

 But what if there’s no official third-party integration for a tool you strongly depend on?
 In that case, you can take advantage of Help Scout’s API and build anything you want.